pnkfelix/pnkfx-blog/source/_drafts/2015-10-16-gc-and-rust-part-1-the-roots-of-integration.markdown

 <!-- more -->

-(The body of this post makes heavy use of client-side rendering.
+(The body of this post makes heavy use of client-side rendering, because of author idiosyncrasies.
 You may need to wait a moment while the supporting Javascript loads.)

 <script src="/javascripts/viz.js" charset="utf-8"></script>